 Form 1094-C is used in combination with Form 1095-C to determine employer shared responsibility penalties.

-The 1095-C form retains the “plan start month” box, which was optional for 2015, 2016, and remains optional for 2017.
+The 1095-C form retains the “plan start month” box, which was optional for 2015, 2016, 2017, and 2018; the box remains optional for 2019.
 This box is intended to provide the IRS with information used to calculate an individual’s eligibility for premium tax credits, which is based on the employer plan’s affordability, calculated by plan year.
-In 2016 the IRS had indicated the box would be mandatory in 2017.

 Form 1095-C, Line 15 is where employers report on the monthly cost of the lowest employee-only premium offered to employees.
 So long as the dollar amount reported on Line 15 is not incorrect or off by more than $100, no penalty will be imposed for filing incorrect information.
 However, payees (employees) can elect out of the safe harbor and request a corrected form.
 If an employee (payee) does that, penalties for the error would apply to the employer.
 The safe harbor applies to reporting only, not the actual offer of coverage and affordability.